ncphillips/rpg-notes/characters/yabba.md

 #### Questions

-- Who are your parents?
+> Who are your parents?

+> What animals are common sources of yarn?

+> What is the best?

+> What is the most valuable?